 MIAMI — A Florida jury on May 17 awarded $1 million in punitive damages to a man who lost his mother to laryngeal cancer more than 15 years ago, a day after the same jury declined to award him any compensatory damages (Robert C. Moore v.
 R.J.
 Reynolds Tobacco Co., et al., No. 2008-CA-000858, Fla.
 11th Cir., Dade Co.).
 VIDEO FROM THE TRIAL IS AVAILABLE.

-WASHINGTON, D.C. — The U.S. government on May 1 urged the U.S. Supreme Court justices to deny a petition for certiorari because the Ninth Circuit U.S. Court of Appeals correctly held that a Washington state Indian tobacco company must pay federal excise taxes on its products, despite the language of an 1855 treaty (King Mountain Tobacco Co., Inc. v.
+WASHINGTON, D.C. — A Ninth Circuit U.S. Court of Appeals’ ruling that an Indian tobacco company must pay federal excise taxes on its products, despite the language of an 1855 treaty, creates a split among the circuit courts that is much more entrenched and severe than the federal government asserts, the company tells the U.S. Supreme Court in a May 20 reply brief in its quest for certiorari (King Mountain Tobacco Co., Inc. v.
 United States, No. 18-984, U.S. Sup., 2019 U.S. S. Ct.
-Briefs LEXIS 1622).
+Briefs LEXIS 1891).

 BALTIMORE — A Maryland federal judge on May 15 agreed with various public health organizations that an August 2017 Guidance by the U.S. Food and Drug Administration — pursuant to which some newly deemed tobacco products can continue to be sold while awaiting their premarket review — runs afoul of the Administrative Procedure Act (APA), (American Academy of Pediatrics, et al. v.
 Food and Drug Administration, et al., No. 8:18-CV-883, D. Md., 2019 U.S. Dist.
 LEXIS 81652).